Courses

 Anatomical Principles of Surgery (ANAT 510)

-I co-direct this course with Dr. Eddy Davidson, and it debuted in the summer of 2022.
-The goal is for students to learn how anatomic relationships and considerations affect surgical decision-making.
-It meets once per week during the eight-week summer session, with each week focusing on a different surgical specialty.
-These include plastic, general, vascular, […]
+The goal of this course is for students to learn how anatomic relationships and considerations affect surgical decision-making.
+It meets once per week during the eight-week summer session, with most weeks focusing on a different surgical specialty.
+These include general, vascular, neurological, urological, orthopedic, and head and neck (otolaryngology).
+Students build on their pre-existing knowledge […]

 Read More →